medik8s/sbd-operator/pkg/watchdog/README.md

 # Watchdog Package

-The `watchdog` package provides a Go interface for interacting with Linux kernel watchdog devices.
-It allows applications to control hardware watchdog timers to ensure system reliability through automatic reboot capabilities.
+The watchdog package provides a Go interface for interacting with Linux kernel watchdog devices, with automatic fallback to software watchdog (softdog) when hardware watchdog devices are not available.

 ## Overview